0x09/resdet/doc/libresdet.md

 	RDContext* resdet_open_context();
 ```

 Open a new context -- currently only needed if compiled with libmagic support and using resdetect_file\*.
+Returns NULL on error.

 ---